 Your most important job after surgery is to learn how to balance pain management with activity and rest.
-You will get out of bed and begin walking your first day after surgery with the assistance of the care team.
+You will get out of bed and begin walking your first day after surgery with the assist of the nursing team.
 Your aim is to steadily increase your activity, which will help you avoid complications such as blood clots, pneumonia, pressure sores, or infections.